thenormalsquid/bstree/readme.md

 # Binary search trees

-This little repo is part of an ongoing project to compare how data structures are implemented in various languages.
+This little repo is part of an ongoing project to compare how binary search trees are implemented in various languages.

 ## Specification